 R v Latimer (1886)

-It is possible to convict the defendant of an offence in circumstances where he has intended to injure someone else and accidentally harmed a different victim by using the doctrine of transferred malice.
+This case shows that a defendant can be convicted of an offence in circumstances where they have intended to injure someone else and accidentally harmed a different victim.

 R v Pembleton (1870)

-Whilst a defendant’s mens rea can be transferred from one victim to another, the doctrine of transferred malice cannot apply to different crimes.
+Whilst a defendant’s mens rea can be transferred from one victim to another, it cannot apply to different crimes.

 A-G’s Reference (No.3 of 1994)